jawira/sanitizer/README.md

-# sanitizer
+# 😷 jawira/sanitizer

-Sanitize your classes with attributes
+Sanitize your classes using attributes